hackerb9/vt340test/flowcontrol.md

 | Data Set Ready      | 6       | ← 7      | Request To Send  | Blue   |

 Even though hardware flow control does not work, yet, this wiring works for communication.
-I'm using such a connector now with a standard "BC16E" cable to type this.
+The words you are reading are flowing over a standard DECconnect "BC16E" cable and through such a connector.
 If you purchase AD-9FT6-G1D from PacificCable.com, it comes with the pins disconnected so you can choose how you wish to wire it.

 ### DE-9 Pinout (Female)